Aftermath: 24 - A Borrower of the Night (2020)

 “Ouch, Dr. Gottlieb, ouch.
 Well, it’s there when you want it.
 Can I interest you in some coffee?”

 It is so easy for Newton to say such things.
-Hermann envies him, deeply, for the casual way extends the offer.
-It feels particularly cruel in this moment, only days after Hermann has decided he cannot confess his feelings to Newton.
+Hermann envies him deeply for the casual way he extends the offer.
+It feels particularly cruel in this moment, only days after Hermann has decided he cannot confess his feelings.

 Outside, snow falls from a gray sky, covering the deployment dock, melting into blue-gray water.
 Newton, miraculously alive, looks at him hopefully.

-“No,” Hermann says, after a prolonged pause.
-“I am much too busy, Newton, please leave.”
+“No,” Hermann says after a prolonged pause.
+“I’m much too busy, Newton, please leave.”

 “Please leave?”
 Newton asks, incredulous.